-- Run the course before race day to know what to expect.
-If this is your first 5k, take the time to at least walk the course.
-If you have time, I would recommend doing an easy run of the course about a week out from the race.
-It will really help you during the race knowing what you have to accomplish.
+If this is your first 5K, take the time to at least walk the course.
+If you have time, try to complete an easy run of the course about a week out from the race.
+Knowing what you have to accomplish will really help you during the race.

-- Warm up - Cool down.
 You don't ever want to start a race cold.
 Take some time and get to the race site early.
 Start off with a short, very easy jog.
 This is a good way to get the blood flowing and loosen up tight muscles.
-If you have time and there is someone on-site providing complimentary massage, take advantage and get a quick rub-down before the race to help loosen upthose legs.
+If you have time and there is someone onsite providing complimentary massages, take advantage and get a quick rub-down before the race to help loosen up those legs.
 When you're done with the race, you don't want to just stop cold.
-Take a few minutes to walk around, taking in some deep breaths and stretch out.
-If you've just done your first race, you may need to apply some ice to your legs at some point after the race, just to make sure you don't get too sore.
-'Warm-Up, Cool-down' is a great mantra to carry with you when it comes to any type of physical activity.
+Take a few minutes to walk around, take in some deep breaths, and stretch out.
+If you've just done your first race, you may need to apply some ice to your legs at some point after the race to make sure you don't get too sore.
+'Warm up, cool down' is a great mantra to carry with you when it comes to any type of physical activity.

 4. Don't experiment with food and sports drinks on race day.